 Bio

-The music of Stundom is Nordic in its essence: Inspired by the traditional dance music from their ancestors, mixed with classical chamber music tradition and several modern symphonic elements, the trio invites you into their wondrous musical world.
-With a blend of the cittern, the violin and the piano Emma Elmøe, Villads Hoffmann and Julian Svejgaard share a unique musical chemistry and ability to create capturing melodies.
+The music of Stundom is Nordic in its essence: Inspired by the traditional dance music from their ancestors, the trio invites you into their wondrous immersive world, and mixes folk traditions with classical chamber music and modern symphonic elements.
+With a blend of the violin, the cittern and the piano, Emma Kragh-Elmoe, Villads Hoffmann and Julian Svejgaard share a unique musical chemistry and ability to create capturing melodies.

 “The group Stundom (FKA Elmøe & Hoffmann) achieves something special and they have their own niche and spot among the many young folk musicians who are spoiling our ears these years”